 [This story was begun by Zendexor and continued with the help of contributions by Dylan, who steered it to its ending.
 Readers' feedback welcome; you may easily comment via the Your Views page.]

-Pallas now more than filled the screen, and he was able to make out its bulbous groves and ravines, its sparse grasslands and a couple of its garish forests, in blazing detail.
+Pallas now more than filled the screen.
+Its bulbous groves and ravines, its sparse grasslands and a couple of its garish forests, stood out in blazing detail.
 No matter how uncongenial a remote-control landing was to his taste, at least it would allow him to emerge from this effective prison, onto the surface of a world where a man might do things...

 As for what he might do, and how he might survive till pickup day: well, none of the other candidates ever talked - and presumably something would happen, or would be said, to make sure that he did not talk, either - but at least he could draw some reassurance from the fact that quite a few did make it through the test, and after all, surely, the Patrol could not afford to lose that many applicants...